t-e-l/tel-app-launcher/README.md

 # TEL App Launcher

 modified to work without root.
+Only for modified termux that populate appcache file.

 # Installation